USS Willis: Convoy duty

-Rejoining TG 22.3 on 1 May, Willis suffered minor storm damage when a heavy wave tore loose her number 1 gun shield, ripping a 4 in hole in the deck; but a damage control party patched the tear as the ship proceeded independently to Bayonne, N.J., for permanent repairs.
+Rejoining TG 22.3 on 1 May, Willis suffered minor storm damage when a heavy wave tore loose her number 1 gun shield, ripping a 4 in hole in the deck; but a damage control party patched the tear as the ship proceeded independently to Bayonne, New Jersey, for permanent repairs.
 While the destroyer escort was there, Germany surrendered at Reims, France, on 7 May, ending the war in Europe.

-Upon completion of the repairs, Willis, now earmarked for service in the Pacific, a theater of war-underwent a month-long availability at the Norfolk Navy Yard before sailing for Guantanamo Bay, Cuba to conduct refresher training.
+Upon completion of the repairs, Willis—now earmarked for service in the Pacific, a theater of war—underwent a month-long availability at the Norfolk Navy Yard before sailing for Guantanamo Bay, Cuba to conduct refresher training.
 From 2 to 15 July, the ship carried out those evolutions, after which time she sailed in company with most of the ships in CortDiv 7 for the Canal Zone.

 Transfer to the Pacific

 Transiting the Panama Canal between 17 and 19 July, Willis reached San Diego, Calif., on 26 July and pushed on toward Hawaii at the end of the month.
 She arrived at Pearl Harbor on 7 August and reported for duty to the Commander, Destroyers, Pacific Fleet.
-For Willis, however, there were to be no more active combat operations-because a week later, Japan-reeling under the unexpected power of a pair of atomic bombs -capitulated.
+For Willis, however, there were to be no more active combat operations—because a week later, Japan—reeling under the unexpected power of a pair of atomic bombs—capitulated.
 World War II was over.